 - Little Kimble railway station is located within the Neighbourhood Plan area, providing direct services to Aylesbury, Princes Risborough and London. - There is only one regular bus service along the A4010 (Aylesbury High Wycombe).
-The timings of these services are however frequently not suitable for those looking to commute to work via public transport. - The Neighbourhood Plan area is well connected to the national road network, with access to the A4010, A413, M40, B4009, and a network of country roads. - Some pedestrian linkages in the Neighbourhood Plan area are poor, and provide a barrier to pedestrian use and access to public transport links. - While there are no National cycle Routes within the Neighbourhood Plan area, National Cycle Route 57 runs through Princes Risborough, which is in close proximity to the parish. - The Ridgeway National Trail passes through the south of the Neighbourhood Plan area. - Over 94% of households in the Neighbourhood Plan area have access to at least one car or van, which is higher than the district, regional and national averages. - The most popular method of travelling to work in the Neighbourhood Plan area is via driving a car or van. - Road network enhancements (including the upgrading of the B4009 and a new rail underpass at the junction of B4009 & A4010) and east-west rail enhancements between Aylesbury and Princes Risborough have the potential to increase traffic flows in the area.
+It is noted that this route is not easily accessible for residents who do not live on the A4010. - The Neighbourhood Plan area is well connected to the national road network, with access to the A4010, A413, M40, B4009, and a network of country roads. - Pedestrian linkages in the Neighbourhood Plan area are poor, and provide a barrier to pedestrian use and access to public transport links. - While there are no National cycle Routes within the Neighbourhood Plan area, National Cycle Route 57 runs through Princes Risborough, which is in close proximity to the parish. - The Ridgeway National Trail passes through the south of the Neighbourhood Plan area. - Over 94% of households in the Neighbourhood Plan area have access to at least one car or van, which is higher than the district, regional and national averages. - The most popular method of travelling to work in the Neighbourhood Plan area is via driving a car or van. - Road network enhancements (including the upgrading of the B4009 and a new rail underpass at the junction of B4009 & A4010) and east-west rail enhancements between Aylesbury and Princes Risborough have the potential to increase traffic flows in the area.